-This is Part 2 of a two-part guide to rejections.
-Click here for Part 1: Rejection Types.
+This is part 2 of a two-part guide to rejections.
+Go back to Part 1: Rejection Types.

 In this guide we discuss

-• How to identify three types of rejections (See Part 1)
+• How to identify three types of rejections (Part 1)

 • Keeping record of your rejection statistics (You are here)

 • Using your rejection statistics to make informed adjustments to your submissions goals (You are here)

 Now that you can identify types of rejections, that information needs to be organized.
 To help use rejections to your advantage, let's distill down the important details.

 Organize your records by submission.
 Cumulative rejection records won't give you insight into one, particular piece.
 Each submission stands on its own.